SequentSoft/ThreadFlow/docs/guide/master/advanced/exceptions.md

 # Exceptions Handling

 ThreadFlowBot provides a way to handle exceptions that occur during the processing of messages.
-You can use the `ThreadFlowBot::handleProcessingExceptions` method to handle exceptions globally.
+You can use the `ThreadFlowBot::registerExceptionHandler` method to handle exceptions globally.

 For example, you can add the following code to the `boot` method of the `App\Providers\AppServiceProvider` class: